austinkeller/dotfiles/README.md

 The .ssh/rc and .ssh/config files are needed for tmux to work properly with ssh-agent forwarding when reattaching tmux after reconnecting an ssh session.

+## vim

+### Files

+* .vimrc

+### Usage

+When first run with this config file, vim will try to install the plugin manager Plug and then install all of the necessary plugins.

 ## Git

 ### Files